BridgeWorks

-BridgeWorks helps children that are all high risk kids.
-In our experience, high risk means that the chance of them being exploited, trafficked, enslaved, abused, ending up in jail, or dying young from AIDS, drugs, etc is very high.
+BridgeWorks helps young people that are high risk kids with limited or no options.
+In our experience, high risk means that the chance of them being exploited, trafficked, enslaved, abused, ending up in jail, or dying young from AIDS, drugs, etc is high.
 Many of these children and youth have already experienced some level of these abuses.
 Providing safe pathways to help them avoid these abuses before things get worse is a high priority.

 .